A Dollar Short

 California, USA

 Having to visit the Department of Motor Vehicles (DMV) is never pleasant.
-It’s lots of people waiting in long lines, being waited on by unhappy employees.
+It’s lots of people waiting in long lines being waited on by unhappy employees.
 In the early spring of 2007, I had business at my local Southern California DMV office and dreaded it.

 My father had “gifted” his old car to my twenty-year-old son, whose truck had finally given up the ghost.
-So, prepared for the worst, my son and I got the paperwork together to transfer the car into his name and drove down to the DMV.
+So, prepared for the worst, my son and I got the paperwork to transfer the car into his name and drove down to the DMV.

 Thinking I had just made her job a little easier by having the form already filled out, I expected maybe a grin.
 Instead, she frowned.

 Next, she handed us a ticket with a number on it.
-“Have a seat and wait for your number to be called”.
+“Have a seat and wait for your number to be called.”

 Finally, my number was called.
-Stepping up to the counter, shoulder to shoulder with other people taking care of their business, I gave the lady all our forms.
+Stepping up to the counter shoulder to shoulder with other people taking care of their business, I gave the lady all our forms.

 “That’ll be $15.00,” she said.

-A Dollar ShortAfter emptying our wallets, between the two of us we could only come up with $14.00!
+After emptying our wallets, we could only come up with $14.00!
 My brain started to spin.
-I was trying to figure out a way to pay so we wouldn’t have to come back and wind through each line all
+I was trying to figure out a way to pay so we wouldn’t have to come back and wind through each line all over again.

 “Do you need a dollar?”